Water leaks

 • Switchable light is built into the mirror area.

-• The angle of the mirror can be adjusted manually using the knob.
+• The angle of the mirror can be adjusted manually using the handle.

 • The connector between the handle and the mirror is flexible.

-This test checks the clamping and seating surfaces of the seal.
+This test checks the clamping and bearing surfaces of the seal.

-• Dust the door seal with powder or chalk.
+• Sprinkle the door seal with powder or cover it with chalk.

-• Coat the seal seating surface with a thin layer of grease.
+• Coat the seal bearing surface with a thin layer of grease.

 • Close the door slowly and open it again.